List of Underdog characters: Cad Lackey

-Cad Lackey was Simon's henchman, who, though generally dull-witted, was occasionally capable of pointing out flaws in his boss's plans.
-Contrary to the mad scientist stereotype, Simon actually paid good attention to Cad's suggestions in these episodes.
+Cad Lackey (voiced by Ben Stone in the series; portrayed by Patrick Warburton in the film) is Sinister's henchman.
+Though generally dull-witted, he is able to point out flaws in his boss's plans.
+Contrary to the mad scientist stereotype, Sinister actually pays attention to Lackey's suggestions in these episodes.

-Cad is tall, with slicked-back blond hair, and originally had a pallid complexion in "Go Snow", "The Big Shrink", and "Weathering the Storm", but has a healthier complexion from "The Phoney Booths" onward.
-He wears a red smock and black trousers and shoes.

-In the live-action film, he was portrayed as more intelligent and level-headed.
-He was Simon's partner and the security guard of a building where Simon hid out after hours.
+In the live-action film, Lackey is portrayed as more intelligent and level-headed.
+He is Sinister's partner and the security guard of a building where Sinister hides out after hours.

-He is voiced by Ben Stone impersonating Humphrey Bogart in the cartoon.
-In the movie, he is portrayed by Patrick Warburton.